 Books and Bone is satisfyingly long, draws on the author's long association with DnD, and is genuinely humorous to boot.
 The characters are fun, often a bit silly, and what I particularly liked was that more or less every character who got a mention by name had a story arc that was properly completed within the book.
 Even minor characters.

 The other things I appreciated were the genuinely original metaphors that were always descriptive and appropriate for the scene.
 "Bees buzzed in her head and anxiety pecked at her belly" and so on.
 Books and Bone is tightly written without being uptight.
 It's irreverent and lighthearted, well constructed, but not overly aware of its own cleverness.

 If that sounds like your cuppa tea, go ahead and get it read!

-Books and Bone by Victoria Corva is available from Scarlet Ferret, along with other titles set in the same universe and loads of exciting digital extras!
+Books and Bone by Victoria Corva is available to buy in DRM-free ePub and Mobi formats from Scarlet Ferret, along with other titles set in the same universe and loads of exciting digital extras!